Standing as a Deputy

-If you want to stand for election as a Deputy you must:
+If you want to stand for election as a Deputy you must be:

-- be a British Citizen who has been: (a) resident in Jersey for at least 2 years up to and including the day of the election, or (b) resident in Jersey for 6 months up to and including the day of the election, as well as a total period of 5 years previously.
+- a British Citizen who has been: (a) resident in Jersey for at least two years up to and including the day of the election, or (b) resident in Jersey for six months up to and including the day of the election, as well as a total period of five years previously.

-Constables are the head of their parish, and represent their parish by voting in the States Assembly.
-They must live in the parish they want to represent.
+Constables (or Connétables) are the head of their Parish, and represent their Parish by voting in the States Assembly.
+They must live in the Parish they want to represent.

-If you want to stand for election as a Constable you:
+If you want to stand for election as a Constable you must be:

-- must be a British citizen who has been a resident in Jersey: (a) for at least 2 years up to and including the day of the election, or (b) for 6 months up to and including the day of the election, as well as a total period of 5 years previously.
+- a British citizen who has been a resident in Jersey: (a) for at least two years up to and including the day of the election, or (b) for six months up to and including the day of the election, as well as a total period of five years previously.

-Connétables cannot hold office unless they are resident in the parish they represent.
+Constables cannot hold office unless they live in the Parish they represent.

-If you decide to stand for election, you need to find two people who will act as your proposer and seconder.
-Both your proposer and seconder need to be entitled to vote in the electoral district you’re standing for.
+If you decide to stand for election, you need to find ten people who will act as your proposer and seconders.
+Your proposer and seconders need to be entitled to vote in the electoral district you’re standing for.

-Before the meeting, you will need to complete a nomination form and a declaration of any criminal convictions.
-You will need to submit these forms at the nominations meeting.
+Your proposer and nine seconders will propose you.
+You’ll also need to complete a nomination form and a declaration of any criminal convictions.

 If you decide to stand for election, you will be asked to provide a written manifesto, explaining why you’re standing for election, and what you believe in.
 You’ll also need to provide a digital photograph.

-Both the photo and your manifesto will appear here on this website, and in a Candidate Manifesto booklet which will be sent to all Islanders before the election.
+Both the photo and your manifesto will appear on the Vote.je website, and in a Candidate Manifesto booklet which will be sent to all Islanders before the election.

-Once you have been proposed at a nomination meeting, you can begin working on your election campaign.
+Once you have been proposed as a candidate, you can begin working on your election campaign.
 You can campaign as a candidate using lots of different methods, and all candidates can claim back some of the money they spend on elections.